Professional insights:

 • Commander

-• Deputy Chief
+• Deputy or Assistant Chief

-• Assistant Chief
+• Chief of Police

 Some police departments have steps between major ranks, such as corporal or master sergeant.
-At any rank, you may have the opportunity to be assigned to special investigative units, beats, or specialized police department careers.
+At any rank, you may have the opportunity to be assigned to special investigative units, beats or specialized police department careers.

 In this Article

-Police Officer
+Police officer

 Police officers make up the majority of sworn officers in any police department.
 They are on the front lines of enforcing local laws and maintaining a safe community.
-On any day, a police officer will perform duties ranging from writing tickets and completing routine paperwork to responding to threats and emergencies.
+On any day, a police officer performs duties ranging from writing tickets and completing routine paperwork to responding to threats and emergencies.

 New hires complete a probationary period during which they receive on-the-job training.